jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 When redefining the tilde-whitespace, make sure that your regular expression also matches the empty string!
-There is no need to worry that the syntax tree get's cluttered by empty whitespace-nodes, because tilde-whitespace always yeidls anonymous nodes and DHParser drops empty anonymous nodes right away.
+There is no need to worry that the syntax tree get's cluttered by empty whitespace-nodes, because tilde-whitespace always yields anonymous nodes and DHParser drops empty anonymous nodes right away.

 Comments can be defined using the ``@comment``-directive.
 DHParser automatically intermingles comments and whitespace so that where-ever tilde-whitespace is